The dry patches of skin you get with psoriasis can be itchy and uncomfortable, but the right treatment plan can help.

 Make sure you follow your doctor's directions.
 Using steroids too often has been linked to serious health problems, including certain kinds of cancer.

-Vitamin D analogue topicals have man-made vitamin D in them.
+Vitamin D analogue topicals have lab-made vitamin D in them.
 These ointments, gels, creams, lotions, foams, and solutions make your skin cells grow more slowly.
-Over the long-term, they may be safer for you than steroids, but they can irritate your skin.
+Over the long term, they may be safer for you than steroids, but they can irritate your skin.

 Your doctor will probably suggest you use small amounts twice a day.
 Be careful not to get it on your healthy skin.

 Some of these medications can make you sick if you swallow them, so keep them away from children and pets.
 And make sure your doctor knows what other medicines you take.
 Some can stop vitamin D products from working.

 - Tacalcitol (Bonalfa and Curatoderm)